 How do tax offsets work?

-What are some common tax offsets?
+What are some common tax offsets for Australians?

-Super-related tax offsets
+2. Super-related tax offsets

 The ATO suggests that if you receive the Australian super income stream tax offset, it will be either: